arangodb-helper/arangodb/README.md

 - `--sync.start-master=bool`

-Should an ArangoSync master instance be started (only relevant when starter.sync is enabled)
+Should an ArangoSync master instance be started (only relevant when starter.sync is enabled, defaults to `true`)

 - `--sync.start-worker=bool`

-Should an ArangoSync worker instance be started (only relevant when starter.sync is enabled)
+Should an ArangoSync worker instance be started (only relevant when starter.sync is enabled, defaults to `true`)

 - `--sync.monitoring.token=<token>`

 Bearer token used to access ArangoSync monitoring endpoints.

-- `--sync.master.jwtSecret=<secret>`
+- `--sync.master.jwt-secret=<secret>`

-JWT secret used to access the Sync Master (from Sync Worker).
+Path of file containing JWT secret used to access the Sync Master (from Sync Worker).

 - `--sync.mq.type=<message queue type>`